 - wash hands

 Each bullet point has a purpose and a place, interlocking with those above and below it to create a continuous, level pathway.
 Walking Reko is something I do every single day and I still think about the process in a moment-to-moment way.
-Only, instead of thinking about it in words, I see a game of Tetris, pieces matching up so neatly that the screen looks like this:
+Only, instead of just thinking about it in words, I imagine a game of Tetris, pieces matching up so neatly that the screen looks like this:

 A day in which my routine is perfectly followed looks like this: